waikato-datamining/image-dataset-converter/plugins/poll-dir.md

   -m MAX_FILES, --max_files MAX_FILES
                         The maximum number of files in a single poll; <1 for unlimited (default: -1)
-  -b BASE_READER, --base_reader BASE_READER
-                        The command-line of the reader for reading the files (default: None)
 ```

 Available placeholders: